Thematic Areas: Inclusion and Youth | Digital Transformation | Private Sector Engagement | SDGs and Greening TVET

 UNEVOC will update this online repository of TVET toolkits annually.
 If you are interested in submitting a toolkit to be added to this online repository, please use the link below.

-TARGET GROUP(S): Apprenticeship, Non-governmental organisations, Policy makers, Teachers/trainers, Training providers, TVET managers
+TARGET GROUP(S): Activists, Apprenticeship, Curriculum developers, Guidance counsellors, Labour market partners (employers and unions), Learners, Non-governmental organisations, Policy makers, Researchers, Teachers/trainers, Training providers, TVET managers

 GEOGRAPHIC AREA(S): Global